The relative minimal model program for excellent algebraic spaces and analytic spaces in equal characteristic zero: Finite generation for klt pairs

 is an $\cO_Z$-algebra locally of finite type. \end{theorem} \begin{proof} By definition and flat base change \cite[\href{https://stacks.math.columbia.edu/tag/073K}{Tag 073K}]{stacks-project}, we can pullback along \'etale morphisms from affine schemes $\Spec(R) \to Z$ to reduce to the case proved in Theorem \ref{thm:cl1332}. \end{proof}

-For later use, we prove some other consequences of finite generation, adapting the proofs from \cite{CL13} for complex varieties. \begin{theorem}[{cf.\ \cite[Theorem 3]{CL13}}] Let $\pi\colon X \to Z$ be a projective morphism of integral Noetherian schemes such that $Z$ is affine.
+For later use, we prove some other consequences of finite generation, adapting the proofs from \cite{CL13} for complex varieties.
+See Definition \ref{def:cl12222} for the definition of the support \(\Supp(R)\) of a relative adjoint ring that appears in the statement below. \begin{theorem}[{cf.\ \cite[Theorem 3]{CL13}}] Let $\pi\colon X \to Z$ be a projective morphism of integral Noetherian schemes such that $Z$ is affine.

 Let $D_1,D_2,\ldots, D_\ell$ be $\QQ$-Cartier divisors on $X$.
 Assume that the ring

 is finitely generated over $H^0(Z,\cO_Z)$, and let

 be the \textsl{tautological map} from \emph{\cite[p.\ 620]{CL13}}.
 We then have the following: \begin{enumerate}[label=$(\roman*)$,ref=\roman*] \item The support $\Supp(R)$ of $R$ is a rational polyhedral cone. \item Suppose that $\Supp(R)$ contains a $\pi$-big $\RR$-Cartier divisor.
 If $D \in \sum_i {\RR}_{\ge0}D_i$ is $\pi$-pseudo effective, then $D \in\Supp(R)$.